Minimal Generating Sets of Lattice Ideals: Abstract

 \section{Abstract}

-Let $L\subset \Z^n$ be a lattice, $R=\Bbbk[x_1,\ldots, x_n]$ where $\Bbbk$ is a field and $I_L=\langle x^u-x^v:\ u-v\in L\rangle $ the corresponding lattice ideal.
-Most results in the literature on generating sets of lattice ideals concern the case $L\cap\N^n=\{\bf 0\}$.
-In this paper, using appropriate graphs for each fiber, we characterize minimal generating sets of $I_L$ of minimal cardinality for all lattices and give invariants for these generating sets.
-As an application we characterize all binomial complete intersection lattice ideals.
+Let $L\subset \Z^n$ be a lattice and $I_L=\langle x^{\ub}-x^{\vb}:\ {\ub}-{\vb}\in L\rangle $ be the corresponding lattice ideal in $\Bbbk[x_1,\ldots, x_n]$, where $\Bbbk$ is a field.
+In this paper we describe minimal binomial generating sets of $I_L$ and their invariants.
+We use as a main tool a graph construction on equivalence classes of fibers of $I_L$.
+As one application of the theory developed we characterize binomial complete intersection lattice ideals, a longstanding open problem in the case of non-positive lattices.